AutomatedConsulting/passport-tdameritrade/README.md

 # passport-tdameritrade
-**This is a work in progress and not ready for production use.**

 Passport strategy for authentication with [TD Ameritrade](https://developer.tdameritrade.com/apis) through the OAuth 2.0 API.

-Before using this strategy, it is strongly recommended that you read through the official docs page [here](https://developer.tdameritrade.com/authentication/apis), especially about the scopes and understand how the auth works.
+Before using this strategy, it is strongly recommended that you read through the official docs page [here](https://developer.tdameritrade.com/authentication/apis).

 ## Usage
 `npm install passport-tdameritrade --save`